 Today, the site of New Salem is maintained by the State of Illinois as a replicated 1830s commercial village.
 That replica, visited by over 500,000 people annually, represents an amalgam of oral traditions, primary documents, and the archaeological record.
 During the 1930s, the State conducted archival and archaeological research prior to the construction of 22 horizontal log homes and businesses, often located on the exact sites of structures built during the 1830s.
 The early archaeological efforts were quite crude by today’s standards, and while some excavation records exist, few of the millions of artifacts that were unearthed have been lost.
 The first round of archaeology at New Salem was concluded in 1948, and no substantive work was conducted for almost 50 years.

-Modern archaeology returned to the site in 1995, and four field seasons were conducted by the Sangamo Archaeological Center through 2006.
+Modern archaeology returned to the site in 1995, and four field seasons were conducted by the Sangamo Archaeological Center through 2005.
 FICAS now maintains the original research from those investigations.
-Read more about the findings below:
+Read more about the findings in the links below: